Do you want to be a better blogger?

 Readers, please share so other bloggers learn Ryan’s tips for being a better blogger.

 Which tip is the best?
 Did Ryan mention any blogging challenges you are struggling to overcome?
+What would you advise someone to do if he or she wants to be a better blogger?

 I look forward to your views in the comments section.